Bankruptcy is a term often used to describe

 now and look at the back of the photos, you will undoubtedly see that most of

-an old kodak photo exposed to the elements, the company is struggling to make
+an old Kodak photo exposed to the elements, the company is struggling to make

 ends meet and is effectively forced to sell their most valued photography

 out of the pit of despair that had formed around their feet.
-The reason behind

 photography when it was still a new thing.
-Ever since then people have switched

-making.
+company barefoot and stranded between two totally different concepts of photo-making.
 That is why the company will now be focusing on printing rather than

 photography.